-SOC 208 INTRODUCTION TO CRIMINOLOGY
+SOC 208 INTRODUCTION TO CRIMINOLOGY (3T) 3 credits

 This course delves into the nature and extent of crime in the United States, as well as criminal delinquent behavior and theories of causation.
 The study includes criminal personalities, principles of prevention, control and treatment.